xsp52Hz/cognigraph-mcp-server/README.md

 This is a Model Context Protocol (MCP) server designed to generate mind maps, relationship graphs, and knowledge graphs using external CLI tools (`markmap-cli` and `@mermaid-js/mermaid-cli`) and AI analysis via OpenAI-compatible APIs.

+This server is designed to be compatible with various local MCP clients, including Claude Desktop, Cherry Studio, DeepChat, and HyperChat.

 ## Features

 Provides several tools accessible via the MCP `use_mcp_tool` command: